VOLCANIC

 Lassen Peak in California, a plug dome volcano of the Pacific Ring of Fire.
 The last noteworthy eruptions took place in 1914 and 1915.

 In contrast to the plate-tectonic driven volcanoes of the Pacific Ring of Fire, Yellowstone in Wyoming's Rocky Mountains is a classic example of a volcanic hot spot caused by an ascending magmatic mantle plume.
-Throughout the last 2 million years the Yellowstone Volcano has erupted 3 times with an average cycle of 600,000 years and thus formed a caldera 45 by 35 miles wide.
-The last eruption took place around 640,000 years ago, but this does not necessarily mean that the next eruptive event is past due.
+Throughout the last 2 million years large, caldera forming eruptions of the Yellowstone Volcano ocurred 3 times with an average cycle of 600,000 years and thus created a caldera 45 by 35 miles wide.
+The last of these eruptions took place around 640,000 years ago, but this does not necessarily mean that the next eruptive event is past due.

 Since the late 1980s scientific investigations have revealed step by step that the ancient volcanic activity has to be attributed to a "super volcano", coming with two connected, giantic magma chambers.
 The smaller one is extending down to a depth of 4.8 to 16 km (3 to 10 mi) and the larger one to a depth of 20 to 48 km (12.5 to 30 mi) beneath the Yellowstone caldera.
 At the bottom separated by an approximately 15 km (10 mi) thick solid, but fissured layer of the uppermost mantle, the lower chamber is heated and fed with magma by the magmatic mantle plume, which descends 2900 km (1800 mi) deep down to the planet's molten outer core.